codingbbq/codingbbq.github.io/_posts/2019-03-19-String-HackerRank.markdown

     // For loop to traverse through each of the items for(var i = 0; i< s.length; i++){

-        // Get the char Code and subtract it from 96 so that a = 1, b = 2 etc. This will help avoid create any pre defined
+        // Get the char Code and subtract it from 96 so that a = 1, b = 2 etc.
+        //This will help avoid create any pre defined
         // array with characters and corresponding codes code = s.charCodeAt(i) - 96;